Texas Mortgage and Refinance Rates

 - Homes for Texas Heroes Home Loan Program: The Homes for Texas Heroes Home Loan Program is open to police officers, veterans, teachers, corrections officers and emergency medical services personnel.
 The benefits are the same as those in the Homes Sweet Texas Home Loan Program.

-- TSAHC Mortgage Credit Certificates: Mortgage credit certificates offered by the Texas State Affordable Housing Corporation (TSAHC) allow you to take tax credits based on how much you pay in interest on your mortgage each year.
+- TSAHC Mortgage Credit Certificates: Mortgage credit certificates offered by the Texas State Affordable Housing Corporation (TSAHC) let you take tax credits based on how much you pay in interest on your mortgage each year.
 You can calculate your savings here.